martinjuhasz/MJPopupViewController/README.md

-# MJPopupViewController
+# MJPopupViewController (deprecated)

 A UIViewController Category to display a ViewController as a popup with different transition effects.

 Written by [Martin Juhasz](http://martinjuhasz.de), June 2012.

-**Note: You should no longer use this category since it's outdated and there are more modern approaches for facing this problem.** (f.e.
-[SLPopupViewController](https://github.com/sunlight3d/SLPopupViewController))
+**Note: You should no longer use this category since it's outdated and there are more modern approaches for facing this problem.**

 ## Installation